-- In more severe cases, patients of atrial fibrillation also suffer from swelling of legs and start showing symptoms of congestive cardiac failure.
+- In more severe cases, patients with atrial fibrillation also suffer from swelling of the legs and start showing symptoms of congestive cardiac failure.

 All of these symptoms arise due to ineffective pumping of the heart.
 Leading not just to ischemia of various organs but also triggers infarction and strokes.

 A number of reasons have been seen to attribute to the risk of having atrial fibrillations.

 - Obesity has been greatly linked with all kinds of heart diseases and atrial fibrillation is one of them.
 It increases the risk of hypertension, which is a major risk of clot formation as well as fibrosis in the walls of the heart.
 Fibrosis results in the formation of ectopic foci and directly produces ectopic impulses.